liaohhhhhh/liaohhhhhh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m currently a Ph.D. student at the School of Integrated Circuits (School of Information Science and Electronic Engineering), Shanghai Jiao Tong University, under the supervision of <a href="https://yuwangsjtu.github.io/" target="_blank">Assoc.
-Prof. Yu Wang</a>.
+Prof. Yu Wang (王钰)</a>.
 I received my B.E. in Information Engineering from the School of Electronic Information and Electrical Engineering, also at Shanghai Jiao Tong University.

 🔬 I’m passionate about combining AI with real-world applications, especially in medical and clinical domains.
 My research focuses on: